gloveboxes/ai-tour-26-workshop-docs-architecture/docs/docs/en/content-creators-guide.md

     ```text
     Translate the workshop documentation in folder `docs/docs/en` from English to Brazilian Portuguese, maintaining the original file structure and formatting.
     Follow these steps:
+    1. Update the mkdocs.yml configuration file by:
+      - Add a new locale entry for the translated language under the i18n plugin section.
+      - Providing appropriate translations for all nav_translations and admonition_translations keys.
-    1. Create a new folder using the destination language ISO 639-1 code name to store the translated files.
+    2. Create a new folder using the destination language ISO 639-1 code name to store the translated files.
-    2. Translate in batches of 8 files at a time, and ensure that the translations are accurate and contextually appropriate for a technical audience.
+    3. Translate in batches of 10 files at a time.
+      -  Ensure that the translations are accurate and contextually appropriate for a technical audience.
-    3. For each file:
+    4. For each file:
       - **NEVER** wrap the translated files in a markdown code block.
       - Maintain the original file name, structure, and formatting (including Markdown structure, metadata, and code blocks).
-      - **IGNORE** any linting or formatting warnings and continue processing all files without interruption.
+      - **ALWAYS** ignore any linting or formatting warnings and continue processing all files without interruption.
       - Append a note to the end of each file indicating that it has been translated using GitHub Copilot and GPT-4o.
       - Save the translated files into a new folder.

-    Additionally:
-    1. Update the mkdocs.yml configuration file by:
-    • Add a new locale entry for the translated language under the i18n plugin section.
-    • Providing appropriate translations for all nav_translations and admonition_translations keys.
     ```

 2. Add Context to Copilot